Privacy and Cookies

-We keep your Personal Data for as long as we need it to satisfy our business and legal requirements; if you hold a customer account normally this is no longer than 6 years after your cease holding an account.
-If you or the organisation you work for engage with us as an agent, supplier or trading partner, your personal details will be stored as part of those records and used accordingly, normally this Personal Data is kept no longer than 6 years after ending your relationship with us.
+We keep your Personal Data for as long as we need it to satisfy our business and legal requirements; if you hold a customer account normally this is no longer than 7 years from the date of your last transaction.
+If you or the organisation you work for engage with us as an agent, supplier or trading partner, your personal details will be stored as part of those records and used accordingly, normally this Personal Data is kept no longer than 7 years from the date of the last transaction .
 Once Personal Data is no longer required, it is either deleted or anonymised.

 It is important to note that all employees at The Royal Mint follow an organisation-wide security policy.
 Only employees authorised are provided access to Personal Data and these employees will have agreed to ensure confidentiality of this information.